icambron/twix.js/docs/docs.md

 ###Using all-day ranges

-Regular ranges last from a specific moment in time to another specific moment in time.
+Regular ranges last from a specific millisecond another specific millisecond.
 All-day ranges, on the other hand, capture the concept of the entire day.
 It's an important distinction in several respects:

  * The ranges are actually different times.
 A regular range from 5/25 - 5/26 is from 5/25, 12:00 AM to 5/26, 12:00, where as the all day range is over both days.
- * All of Twix's functions respect the all-day semantics when comparing or
+ * All of Twix's functions respect all-day semantics.
  * The time range is formatted differently -- see [below](#formatting-all-day) for more information.

 You create an all-day range by specifying the `allDay` option: